 How to hemstitch

-First, come up through the back of the weaving at least 2 wefts down to make sure it will be secure.
+- Come up through the back of the weaving at least 2 wefts down and 2 warps in to make sure it will be secure.
 Go down more if you want a more dramatic look.

-- Take your hemstitch yarn and float it vertically on the surface of the weaving just to the side of the warp you plan to wrap around.
+- Take your hemstitch yarn and float it vertically on the surface of the weaving.
 Make sure you don’t pierce your weft yarn and instead go between your weft rows.

 - Repeat all the way across!

-- When you get to the end – wrap your yarn around your last two warps and instead of coming back up – tuck your yarn down a warp channel.
+- When you get to the end – wrap your yarn around your last two warps and instead of coming back up – tuck your yarn down a warp channel for tapestry or weave next to a warp for balanced weave.
 Cut any excess on the back (just like your yarn tail from the beginning.)

 There is also a video below that you can watch where I do hemstitch on a balanced weave.